JoceG/Fly-Catcher/README.md

 # Fly-Catcher
 A fun and interactive Python game where a frog catches flies!
-Test your reflexes and aim as you help the frog gobble up flies using your cursor.
+Test your reflexes and aim as you help the frog gobble up flies using the arrow keys.

 ## Description
 Fly Catcher is a simple yet engaging game built with Python and Pygame.
-The game features a frog that follows the cursor to catch flies.
+The game features a frog that moves using the **arrow keys** (up, down, left, right) to catch flies.
 Players score points by catching as many flies as possible.
 It's a perfect project to enjoy and showcase the basics of game development in Python.

 ## Installation
 To set up the game on your local machine: